$0 Baden-Württemberg School Meeting Prep Checklist

 • Prepare a written statement in German stating your preferred placement.
 If you want mainstream inclusion, say so explicitly and cite your Wahlrecht under § 83 SchG.
 Having this in writing means your position is documented even if the verbal discussion is hard to follow.

-• Ask for the meeting minutes in writing.
-You're entitled to know what was decided and on what basis.
+• Ask for the meeting minutes in writing so you have a record of what was decided and on what basis.

 Stage 4: The Feststellungsbescheid